Jets vs. Wild: Betting Trends, Odds, Advanced Stats

 Jets Advanced Stats

-- The Jets and their opponents have combined to score 6.0 goals per game in the past 10 games, the same as the over/under in this matchup.
+- The Jets have averaged a total of 6.0 combined goals over their last 10 games, identical to this game's over/under.

-- In their past 10 games, the Jets' goals per game average is equal to their season-long average.
+- Over the last 10 games, Jets' games average 9.5 goals, 0.4 goals higher than their season-long per-game average.

-- The Jets are ranked 15th in the league with 110 goals this season, an average of 3.3 per contest.
+- The Jets have scored 114 goals this season (3.4 per game) to rank 13th in the NHL.

-- The Jets have allowed the second-fewest goals in NHL play this season, 83 (2.5 per game).
+- The Jets' 85 total goals allowed (2.5 per game) are the second-fewest in the league.

-- With a +27 goal differential, they're ranked third-best in the league.
+- They have a +29 goal differential, which is third-best in the league.

 Watch the NHL on Max with the B/R Sports Add-On